Polistes japonicus: Colony initiation

 The colony is initiated around May, after an over-wintering foundress founds a nest.
 The workers emerge soon after, often in June and July.
 After this, males emerge and then new reproductive females emerge in August.
 These females that appear later in August are non-foragers, and thus are new reproductive females.
 There are usually around 10 workers, with a maximum of 50 reproductive adults per colony.
 If a foundress is to disappear or die, the next top-ranked worker will inherit the colony and lay eggs.

 Colony decline

-'P. japonicus lives in temperate regions, so these wasps do not all survive through the winter.
+P. japonicus lives in temperate regions, so these wasps do not all survive through the winter.
 This results in smaller colonies because many do not have a long life span as a result of winter.
 Queen-destined females of P. japonicus have been found to overwinter in wood or human constructions.
-They have also been found in the walls of the leaf scroll made by the larvae of the banana skipper before pupation.Biological control of the banana skipper, Pelopidas thrax (Linnaeus) (Lepidoptera; Hesperiidae) in Hawaii./Mau, R. F. L.; Murai, K.; Kumashiro, B.; Teramoto, K. This is a novel overwintering site as this banana pest was introduced into Okinawa as recently as 1971, possibly from Vietnam.
+They have also been found in the walls of the leaf scroll made by the larvae of the banana skipper before pupation.
+This is a novel overwintering site as this banana pest was introduced into Okinawa as recently as 1971, possibly from Vietnam.